jskov/action-nexus-publish/README.md

 If you have written enough code to publish anything on MavenCentral, it should be a piece of cake to review.

-Also remember to have look at [action.yaml](./action.yaml) to verify that only the ['src/main/java'](./src/main/java) classes are used.

 ### Testing